hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161732551-fe9424b4-d141-481c-9de3-d0cb368c1c96.png)

-then click on create secret gist
+and we are done with all the necessary configs needed. then click on create secret gist to save the gist.

 ![image](https://user-images.githubusercontent.com/77688759/161732712-6c3741ac-494b-496d-8fea-3ae21fc8ef3f.png)

-and we are done with all the necessary configs needed.
+we have successfully created our config.env

 </details>